Senate Republicans threaten to delay vote on Fed nominees

 “If my colleagues are as concerned about inflation as they claim to be, they will end the theatrics and show up today to do their jobs for the American people,” Brown said.
 “Any actions to delay this vote will hurt workers, their families and our recovery.”

+Brown said Thursday that he would not separate out Raskin’s nomination and vote on the four other nominees, a process that could allow them to proceed to the Senate floor for final approval.

+“We’re not going to let them cherry-pick,” Brown told reporters on Capitol Hill.
+“We’re not going to play that game.”

 Republicans have zeroed in on Raskin for her previous statements on the Fed and climate change, which Toomey and other GOP senators argue would lead her to use the Fed’s tools to deny loans to oil and gas firms.
+On Monday, Sen. Jon Tester, a Democrat from Montana, a state with oil and gas interests, said he would support Raskin and predicted that she would eventually be confirmed to the position.

-After serving previously as a Fed governor and as deputy secretary of the Treasury, Raskin joined the board of Reserve Trust, a fintech company that in 2016 applied for a “master account” at the Fed.
-Such an account would enable the company to transfer money using the Fed’s payment systems without going through a bank.
-The company’s application was turned down in mid-2017.
+Republican members of the committee have also seized on her role with a fintech company, Reserve Trust, whose board Raskin joined after serving as a Fed governor and as deputy secretary of the Treasury.
+In 2016, the firm applied for a “master account” at the Fed, which would enable it to transfer money using the Fed’s payment systems without going through a bank.
+Reserve Trust’s application was turned down in mid-2017.

-Yet the company reapplied and won approval the next year from the Federal Reserve Bank of Kansas City.
+But the company reapplied and won approval the next year from the Federal Reserve Bank of Kansas City.
 Raskin had contacted the Kansas City Fed in 2017 after the company’s application had been denied.

 The Kansas City Fed, in a letter last week, said it had approved Reserve Trust’s second application because the company changed its business model.